drslump/Spec-PHP/README.md

     pear channel-discover hamcrest.googlecode.com/svn/pear
     pear install hamcrest/Hamcrest

-Place a copy of _Spec for PHP_ `library` directory in your include path.
+Checkout a copy of _Spec for PHP_ in your computer and do a test run:

+    cd tests/
+    phpunit AllTests.php

 ## Example